yashar2028/Biosignal_Processing/README.md

 - Python 3.11
 - 'devenv' for environment management

 Below is the set up and running for users.
 Make sure that you include the .env file.
-Find the example of .env at .env.example.
-You only need to change the email configuration.
+The environment variables are added in repository settings at codespace secrets.
-## Project Setup (Devs) (Recommended)
+## Project Setup (Devs)

 #### 1. Clone the repository:
    ```bash